Geemjy/Geem_2021_AA/data/ReadMe.md

 |ePr |Error of Pr in percent|
 |Theta_r |Position angle referring to the scattering plane in deg |
 |eTheta_r |Error of Theta_r in deg |

+The preprocessed data is available at XXX.
+If you have any questions, please contact Jooyeon Geem (geem@astro.snu.ac.kr).